Authentication

 Besides the built-in authentication, you can also use the third-party authentication providers such as Google, Facebook, GitHub, etc.

-You can enable the third-party authentication by setting the environment variable AUTH
+You can enable the third-party authentication by setting the environment variable AUTH.
+The value is the minified JSON string that represents the AuthConfig struct.

 type AuthConfig struct {